-- f.
-After placing a hold on an adult probationer, document it in ICMS, then send email to the assigned DPO and SPO confirming the hold. - g.
-Process JH bookings in compliance with the current policies and procedures of the CIOD.
-Unless exigent circumstances exist.
+- g.
+After placing a hold on an adult probationer, document it in ICMS, then send email to the assigned DPO and SPO confirming the hold. - h.
+Process JH bookings in compliance with the current policies and procedures of the CIOD, unless exigent circumstances exist.
 The CIOD is not considered an Acting SPO for the purposes of approving probation violation bookings.
-The detention override should be reserved for rare situations where case factors exist that were not assessed by the RAI.
-Overuse of overrides renders the RAI invalid. - h.
-Print and distribute Detention Calendar if not done by the Custody Intake clerk or Night CIOD - i.
+The detention override

+- Print and distribute Detention Calendar if not done by the Custody Intake clerk or Night CIOD - j.
 Run the Jail Transport List by accessing the OCSD Jail Computer.
 Determine which jail transport case has a warrant arraignment, note court room and write the information in RED-colored pen on the Jail/Transport list.
 Make a copy of the list and deliver to JH-Court Holding.
-Leave the original on the Warrant DPO's desk. - j.
-Check FAX machine, distribute any incoming reports to DPOs, and be sure fax machine paper is full at close of shift. - k.
-Log calls and work done on the Graveyard Shift log. - I. Perform additional duties as assigned. - m.
+Leave the original on the Warrant DPO's desk. - k.
+Check FAX machine, distribute any incoming reports to DPOs, and be sure fax machine paper is full at close of shift. - I. Log calls and work done on the Graveyard Shift log. - m.
+Perform additional duties as assigned. - n.
 Make face-to-face contact with the 6:00 a.m. oncoming CIOD to share any relevant issues that need follow-up.